schneems/fun_run/README.md

 When a command execution returns an Err due to a system error (and not because the program it executed launched but returned non-zero status), it's usually because the executable couldn't be found, or if it was found, it couldn't be launched, for example due to a permissions error.
-The [which_problem](https://github.com/schneems/which_problem) crate is designed to add debuggin errors to help you identify why the command couldn't be launched.
+The [which_problem](https://github.com/schneems/which_problem) crate is designed to add debugging errors to help you identify why the command couldn't be launched.

-The name `which_problem` works like `which` to but helps you identify common mistakes such as typos:
+The name `which_problem` works like `which` but helps you identify common mistakes such as typos:

 ```shell
 $ cargo whichp zuby